-Respondents can RSVP by January 30, 2024, by emailing the Project Development Manager as identified below in the "Who" sub-section of this "Logistics" section with the name, organization, phone number, and email address of the attendee(s).
+Respondents can RSVP for the Site Tour by June 27, 2023, by emailing the Project Development Manager as identified below in the "Who" sub-section of this "Logistics" section with the name, organization, phone number, and email address of the attendee(s).

-All attendees must complete the site tour waiver, release, and indemnification form ("Waiver Form") that has been attached as Appendix H. Executed Waiver Forms will be collected prior to commencement of the site walk.
-Those that have not executed the Waiver Form will not be permitted onto the Development Parcel.
+All attendees must complete the Site Tour waiver, release, and indemnification form ("Waiver Form") that has been attached as Appendix H. Executed Waiver Forms will be collected prior to commencement of the Site Tour.
+Those that have not executed the Waiver Form will not be permitted onto the Development Parcels.